 We expense the production costs of advertising the first time the advertising takes place.
 The costs of telephone directory listings are expensed when the directories are placed in circulation.
 These directories are generally in circulation for approximately one year, at which point they are typically replaced by the publisher with a new directory.
 We generally pay for directory placement assuming it is in circulation for one year.
 If the directory is in circulation for less than or greater than one year, we receive a credit or additional billing, as necessary.
 We do not control the timing of when a new directory is placed in circulation.
-Advertising expense for the year ended December 31, 2013, was \$31.0 million (2012 - \$29.2 million; 2011 - \$27.2 million).
+We pay for and expense the cost of internet advertising and placement on a "per click" basis.
+Advertising expense for the year ended December 31, 2014, was \$32.8 million (2013 - \$31.0 million; 2012 - \$29.2 million).